Predicting the outputs of finite deep neural networks trained with noisy gradients: Numerical experiments

+One notable margin, of about 17\% accuracy on CIFAR10, was shown in \citet{Novak2018} for the case of CNN with no pooling.
+It was further pointed out there, that the NNGPs associated with such CNNs, coincide with those of the corresponding Locally Connected Networks (LCNs), namely CNNs without weight sharing between spatial locations.
+Furthermore, the performance of SGD-trained LCNs was found to be on par with that of their NNGPs.
 We argue that our framework can account for this observation.
 The priors $P_0[f]$ of a LCN and CNN-VEC agree on their second cumulant (the covariance), which is the only one not vanishing as $N\to\infty$, but they need not agree on their higher order cumulants, which come into play at finite $N$.
 In App. \ref{App: U_diff_CNN_LCN} we show that $U$ appearing in our leading FWC, already differentiates between CNNs and LCNs.
 Common practice strongly suggests that the prior over functions induced by CNNs is better suited than that of LCNs for classification of natural images.
 As a result we expect that the test loss of a finite-width CNN trained using our protocol will initially decrease with $N$ but then increase beyond some \textit{optimal width} $N_\mathrm{opt}$, tending towards the loss of the corresponding GP as $N\to \infty$.
-This is in contrast to SGD behavior reported in some works where the CNN performance seems to saturate as a function of $N$, to some value better than the NNGP \citep{Novak2018,Neyshabur2018}.
+This is in contrast to SGD behavior reported in some works where the CNN performance seems to saturate as a function of $N$, to some value better than the NNGP \citep{Novak2018, Neyshabur2018}.
 Notably those works used maximum over architecture scans, high learning rates, and early stopping, all of which are absent from our training protocol.